vakrao/net_plant_spread/README.md

 **results/** &rarr;  contains .csv files generated from E_runner script.
 This folder only contains the monthly results of the best-fitting configurations for the raw data and moving average infection data.

-**src/** &rarr;      contains the code used for the metatpopulation model and dynamics.
+**src/** &rarr;      contains the code used for the metapopulation model and dynamics.
 Also includes helper functions used in the visualizations

 ### Usage ###
 --------------